An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Much of your time in Kyoto will be spent exploring many of the 2,000 temples and shrines that draw tourists across the world to visit Kyoto.

 There’s so much to see and do, it can feel a bit overwhelming!
-Here’s a summary below, or read my dedicated Kyoto itinerary post for more detail.
+Here’s a summary below, or read my dedicated Kyoto itinerary for more detail.

 Things to Do & See